-4.12 When a break is taken, the fact that a break is to be taken, the reason for it and the time shall be recorded on the audio recording.
+3.13 When a break is taken, the fact that a break is to be taken, the reason for it and the time shall be recorded on the audio recording.

-4.12A When the break is taken and the interview room vacated by the suspect, the recording media shall be removed from the recorder and the procedures for the conclusion of an interview followed, see .
+3.14 When the break is taken and the interview room vacated by the suspect, the recording media shall be removed from the recorder and the procedures for the conclusion of an interview followed, see paragraph 3.19.

-4.13 When a break is a short one and both the suspect and an interviewer remain in the interview room, the recording may be stopped.
+3.15 When a break is a short one and both the suspect and an interviewer remain in the interview room, the recording may be stopped.
 There is no need to remove the recording media and when the interview recommences the recording should continue on the same recording media.
 The time the interview recommences shall be recorded on the audio recording.

-4.14 After any break in the interview the interviewer must, before resuming the interview, remind the person being questioned of their right to legal advice if they have not exercised it and that they remain under caution or, if there is any doubt, give the caution in full again. (.)
+3.16 After any break in the interview the interviewer must, before resuming the interview, remind the person being questioned of their right to legal advice if they have not exercised it and that they remain under caution or, if there is any doubt, give the caution in full again.
+(See Note 3G.)

-[Paragraphs 4.12 to 4.14 do not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.8 to 7.10.]

-(g) Failure of recording equipment
+(G) Failure of recording equipment

-4.15 If there is an equipment failure which can be rectified quickly, e.g. by inserting new recording media, the interviewer shall follow the appropriate procedures as in .
+3.17 If there is an equipment failure which can be rectified quickly, e.g. by inserting new recording media, the interviewer shall follow the appropriate procedures as in paragraph 3.11.
 When the recording is resumed the interviewer shall explain what happened and record the time the interview recommences.
-If, however, it will not be possible to continue recording on that recorder and no replacement recorder is readily available, the interview may continue without being audibly recorded.
-If this happens, the interviewer shall seek the authority as in paragraph 3.1(a)(ii) of the custody officer, or as applicable, a sergeant or above.
-(See .)
+However, if it is not possible to continue recording using the same recording device or by using a replacement device , the interview should be audio-recorded using a secure digital recording network device as in paragraph 4.1, if the necessary equipment is available.
+If it is not available, the interview may continue and be recorded in writing in accordance with paragraph 2.3 as directed by the ‘relevant officer’.
+(See Note 3H.)

-(h) Removing recording media from the recorder
+(H) Removing recording media from the recorder

-4.16 Recording media which is removed from the recorder during the interview shall be retained and the procedures in 8 followed.
+3.18 Recording media which is removed from the recorder during the interview shall be retained and the procedures in paragraph 3.12 followed.

-[This paragraph does not apply to interviews recorded using a secure digital network as this does not use removable media, see 1.6(c), 7.4 and 7.14 to 7.15.]

-(i) Conclusion of interview
+(I) Conclusion of interview

-4.17 At the conclusion of the interview, the suspect shall be offered the opportunity to clarify anything they have said and asked if there is anything they want to add.
+3.19 At the conclusion of the interview, the suspect shall be offered the opportunity to clarify anything they have said and asked if there is anything they want to add.

-4.18 At the conclusion of the interview, including the taking and reading back of any written statement, the time shall be recorded and the recording shall be stopped.
+3.20 At the conclusion of the interview, including the taking and reading back of any written statement, the time shall be recorded and the recording shall be stopped.
 The interviewer shall seal the master recording with a master recording label and treat it as an exhibit in accordance with force standing orders.
 The interviewer shall sign the label and ask the suspect and any third party present during the interview to sign it.
-If the suspect or third party refuse to sign the label an officer of at least the rank of inspector, or if not available the custody officer, or if the suspect has not been arrested, a sergeant, shall be called into the interview room and asked, subject to to sign it.
+If the suspect or third party refuse to sign the label an officer of at least the rank of inspector, or if not available the custody officer, or if the suspect has not been arrested, a sergeant, shall be called into the interview room and asked, subject to paragraph 1.13, to sign it.

-4.19 The suspect shall be handed a notice which explains:
+3.21 The suspect shall be handed a notice which explains: